shahinst/HybridEPC_Matlab/README.md

 ## 🚀 What Has Been Done

-Since the original paper provides **no source code**, we manually reconstructed and implemented the algorithm based on the paper's pseudocode and methodology.

 Here’s what we built from scratch:

 * Implemented `hybrid_epc.m`, a full version of the Hybrid-EPC algorithm